alexcu/middleman-bootstrapper/README.md

 We currently rely on a [Ruby Bootstrap gem](https://github.com/twbs/bootstrap-rubygem/tree/v4.0.0.alpha4) compiled with Bootstrap 4.0.0-alpha4.
 Relevant SASS files can be found [here](https://github.com/twbs/bootstrap-rubygem/tree/v4.0.0.alpha4/assets/stylesheets).

+## Disclaimer

+This bootstrapper was generalised from the [SplashKit](https://github.com/splashkit/splashkit.io) website.
+There may be some files lurking around that still reference SplashKit-specific details.
+You can ignore these.

 ## Publishing